DomoApps/domo-developer-portal/docs/Apps/DDX-Bricks/Guides/DDX-Pro-Code.md

 ![codeafter.png](../../../../assets/images/codeafter.png)

+You won’t need any references to `window.datasets`, so be sure to remove that reference and verify the application is working as expected!

 <!-- type: tab-end -->

 ## Conclusion:

-After this has been updated, test your application to ensure normal functionality, and ensure all data is able to be accessed correctly.
-You won’t need any references to `window.datasets`, so be sure to remove that reference and verify the application is working as expected!
+After you're done, test your application to ensure normal functionality, and ensure all data is able to be accessed correctly.